klebermagno/rBCM/README.md

 Similarly, if you are fitting a trivially small dataset, the rBCM is not a good choice as it will split your already limited data into even smaller datasets for each model.
-This package silently serves you a full GPR in the case that `n < 1024` by implicitly setting the number of experts to 1.
+This package silently serves you a full GPR in the case that `n < 2048` by overriding the number of experts to 1.

 ## Relevant References

 <a name="ref1.">1.</a> [Distributed Gaussian Processes](http://www.jmlr.org/proceedings/papers/v37/deisenroth15.pdf)

 <a name="ref2.">2.</a> [Easily digestable powerpoint deck on rBCM's](http://www.doc.ic.ac.uk/~mpd37/talks/2015-05-21-gpws.pdf)

 <a name="ref3.">3.</a> [BCM background information](http://www.dbs.ifi.lmu.de/~tresp/papers/bcm6.pdf)

 <a name="ref4.">4.</a> [Other alternative ways to scale gaussian process regression](http://www.dbs.ifi.lmu.de/~tresp/papers/nips02_approxgp.pdf)

 <a name="ref5.">5.</a> [Generalized Product of Experts for Automatic and Principled Fusion of Gaussian Process Predictions](http://arxiv.org/pdf/1410.7827v2.pdf)